-Language assistant withdrawal work with year 7 to increase uptake of MFL KS4 EBacc outcomes demonstrate that disadvantaged pupils achieving a strong pass in the English Baccalaureate has narrowed from 8.77% compared to non-disadvantaged peers in 2022 to a positive gap of +5% in 2023 that we need to maintain/sustain. coaching its use through oracy and writing whilst providing a range of examples and non-examples.
-To part fund overstaffing to create learning and development groups to offer alternate pathways for students in need of small group support the use of structured questioning to develop reading comprehension; and the use of purposeful, curriculum-focused, dialogue and interaction.
+2 and 3 vocabulary in lessons, and coaching its use through oracy and writing whilst providing a range of examples and non-examples. the use of structured questioning to develop reading comprehension; and the use of purposeful, curriculum-focused, dialogue and interaction.
 Reading comprehension strategies focus on the learners' understanding of written text.
 Pupils are taught a range of techniques which enable them to comprehend the meaning of what they read.
 These can include inferring meaning from context; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and identifying difficulties themselves Marc Rowlands research shows that the language gap is to some extent the disadvantaged gap.
-The 2012 PISA results also showed that 17% of UK 15-year-olds did not achieve a minimum level of proficiency in literacy and that a quarter 15-year old's still have an age of 12 or below EEF Toolkit indicates oral language interventions (+5 months) and reading comprehension strategies (+ 6 months) have strong impact for low cost EEF Toolkit shows Phonics/Reading Comprehension strategies as high impact for low cost (+4/+6 months) Year 7 standardised reading score for PP students 103 compared to 111 for non PP students The average reading age of a disadvantaged student compared to the cohort average is year 8's 12.32 compared to 12.90, year 9's 12.35 compared to 13.68 and year 11's 12.47 compared to 13.56.
-Reducing class size has a small positive impact of +2 month Small group tuition has an average impact of four months' additional progress over the course of a year.
-1 , and the second of the secon Language assistant withdrawal work with year 7 to increase uptake of KS4 EBacc outcomes demonstrate that disadvantaged pupils achieving a strong pass in the English Baccalaureate has narrowed from 8.77% compared to non-disadvantaged peers in 2022 to a positive gap of 6
+The 2012 PISA results also showed that 17% of UK 15-year-olds did not achieve a minimum level of proficiency in literacy and that a quarter 15-year old's still have an age of 12 or below EEF Toolkit indicates oral language interventions (+5 months) and reading comprehension strategies (+ 6 months) have strong impact for low cost EEF Toolkit shows Phonics/Reading Comprehension strategies as high impact for low cost (+4/+6 months) Year 7 standardised reading score for PP students 103 compared to 108 for non PP students The average reading age 23/24 of a disadvantaged student compared to the cohort average is year 7's 11y2m compared to 11y 10m, year 8's 11y7m compared to 12y, year 9's 12y5m compared to 12y8m, year 10's 13y7m compared to 14y and year 11's 14y compared to 14y1m.
+To part fund overstaffing to create learning and development groups to offer alternate pathways for students in need of small Reducing class size has a small positive impact of +2 month Small group tuition has an average impact of four 1 group support, especially in English and Maths. months' additional progress over the course of a year.
+Language assistant withdrawal work with year 7 to increase uptake of MFL KS4 EBacc outcomes demonstrate that disadvantaged pupils achieving a strong pass in the English Baccalaureate has narrowed from 8.77% compared to non-disadvantaged peers in 2022 to a positive gap of +5% in 2023 that we need to maintain/sustain.
+Unfortunately, in 2024 the gap rose to 9%.
+6